Feb 21, 2014

 The most serious issue facing companies that opt for PCI-DSS compliance is clearly focused on requirement #11: regular testing of systems and processes.
 This requires organizations to have a sustainable network and application vulnerability management program.
 Most organizations that suffered a data breach in 2013 weren’t compliant with Requirement 11.

-Another area relates to securing virtualized environments and multi-tenant clouds where mixed environments (in-scope and out-of-scope systems) are hosted in the same physical server.
+Another area relates to securing virtualized environments and multi-tenant clouds were mixed environments (in-scope and out-of-scope systems) are hosted on the same physical server.

 PCI-DSS is much more than a tick-in-the-box for the company board.
 PCI-DSS compliance does not guarantee protection against the theft of payment card details — that requires continued vigilance.
 So company boards in retail, e-commerce, and other industries handling card payments need to include PCI-DSS compliance programs as part of a broader compliance regime addressing outstanding virtualization and mobility issues in their GRC (Governance, Risk, Compliance) strategy.